Office of Student Life

 Lost and Found

 We will maintain a lost and found throughout the camp and do our best to keep track of camper items.
-A bin will be available at drop off and pick up every day where you can reclaim a lost item.
-We will only keep items that are lost for two weeks before we donate them to charity.
+A bin will be available at drop-off and pick-up each day where you can reclaim a lost item.
+We will only keep items that are lost for two weeks before donating them to charity.

 Tax Information

-Please use The Ohio State University TAX ID number for all reporting purposes.
-Your Camp Recky registration receipt should have been emailed to you, or you can download a copy from your RecRegister Profile under Invoices.
+Please use The Ohio State University Tax ID number for all reporting purposes.
+Your Camp Recky registration receipt should have been emailed to you, or you can download a copy from your Member Portal Profile under Invoices.

 Camp Recky